ayesha-spec-dev/Heatstroke-Pakistan/README.md

 from top to bottom.

-The notebook performs the exploratory data analysis and data-cleaning workflow, including data inspection, validation, cleaning, transformation, and visualization.
+The notebook performs data inspection, validation, cleaning, transformation, exploratory analysis, and visualization.

 #### 3. Generate the Clean Dataset

-At the end of the EDA workflow, the notebook produces the cleaned dataset as an **Excel file**.
+The EDA notebook produces the cleaned dataset as an **Excel file**.

-This clean dataset becomes the input for the machine-learning stage.
+This generated clean dataset is the required input for Stage 2.

 ---

 ### Stage 2 — Machine Learning & Risk Intelligence

-After the clean dataset has been generated, open:
+After Stage 1 has completed, open:

 `phase_3_The_human_cost_of_heat_.ipynb`

 #### 4. Provide the Clean Dataset

-Upload or place the **Clean Dataset Excel file generated by Stage 1** where the notebook's data-loading section expects it.
+Upload or place the **clean dataset Excel file generated by Stage 1** where the notebook's data-loading section expects it.

-Do not skip Stage 1 or manually substitute another dataset, as the machine-learning notebook is designed to use the cleaned output produced by the EDA notebook.
+The machine-learning notebook is intended to use the cleaned output from Stage 1 rather than the original Master Merged Dataset.

-#### 5. Run the Machine Learning Notebook
+#### 5. Run the Machine-Learning Notebook

 Run the cells in: